junemedia/niblets.junemedia.com/README.md

+# Niblets

-Just using this to keep track of files I'm changing, this all is tracked elsewhere: https://github.com/junemedia/nibbles
+The new newsletter templating system to replace Nibbles, which is tracked elsewhere: https://github.com/junemedia/nibbles